Organa-DNA/dna/_docs/what-is-organa.md

 ## What we do

-We help leaders and team make sense of complexity, build capability, and get results that matter.
+We help leaders and teams make sense of complexity, build capability, and get results that matter.
 Whether you need expert advice, structured coaching or hands-on support, we bring clarity, focus, and momentum to your organisation and get it flowing like you know it can.

 In simple terms, we are a consultancy.
 But a consultancy done differently.
 Very differently.